guddbye/can-of-books-frontend/README.md

 ## Change Log
 * 06-27-2022 9:30pm - Application has a GET route to our server which is pulling data from our database.
 It renders the data from the database onto our page.
+* 06-28-2022 2:00PM - Added an 'Add Book' button to the website, edited the code for the About Me, and added a Carousel with an image.

 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example: